MicrosoftDocs/playfab-docs/playfab-docs/sdks/cocos2d-x/quickstart.md

 #endif // __HELLOWORLD_SCENE_H__
 ```

-- And immediately next to that, open `HelloWorldScene.cpp` and replace the contents with this:
+- And immediately next to that, open `HelloWorldScene.cpp` and replace the contents with those shown below.

 ```cpp
 #include "HelloWorldScene.h"